Miller Children's Hospital Addition and Central Utility Plant, LONG BEACH, CA

 ELECTRICAL SYSTEMS SOLUTIONS

-In the addition, the Dynalectric team put in the electrical power distribution system, including main and branch distribution panels, as well as the wiring for 2,500 hospital-grade, tamper-proof receptacles and 3,400 light fixtures.
+In the addition, the Dynalectric L.A. team put in the electrical power distribution system, including main and branch distribution panels, as well as the wiring for 2,500 hospital-grade, tamper-proof receptacles and 3,400 light fixtures.
 The company also ran conduit for fire alarm systems, nurse call, telephone and data, as well as specialized and standard security systems.
 At the single-story central utility plant, the company put in the complete electrical power distribution system and provided power for two chillers, associated pumps and cooling towers, emergency generators and paralleling switchgear.

 HEALTHCARE FACILITY BACKGROUND